LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     This is a great article to keep favorited to help decipher the various **Anti-spam** message headers.
 If we the find functionality (Ctrl-F) to find the term **HSPM** we can see that the category of protection policy applied to the message was **High confidence spam**.

     Take a few minutes to review the rest of the fields mentioned under **X-Forefront-Antispam-Report message header fields** to see if one might help us determine why this email was marked as spam and moved to the junk folder.

     Once you have finished reviewing all the fields, close out of the **Anti-spam Message headers in Microsoft 365** tab in Edge and navigate back to the **Message header analyzer** tab.

 10. In the previous step, if you determined that the **X-CustomSpam** header points to the root cause, thats correct!
-In task 1 of this lab, we modified the default anti-spam inboud policy to enable the following settings:
+In task 1 of this lab, we modified the default anti-spam inbound policy to enable the following settings:

     - <mark> Empty messages: **On** </mark>